A7med7x7/Paisol-Machine-Learning-Systems/README.md

 Welcome to the PAISOL Machine Learning Internship repository!
 This repository contains the tasks and corresponding code implementations for the Machine Learning internship program.

-## Update your LinkedIn profiles.

-For the Machine Learning internship, you will need to complete at least 5 tasks for successful completion of the internship.
-Maintain a separate GitHub repository (named as PAISOL for all the tasks and share the link of the GitHub repo in the task submission form(it will be given later through email).

 ## Task Descriptions

 ### Task 1: Sentiment Analysis with NLP